NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 methods for calculating runtime environment of packages.
-Make it easier to debug why env vars are added to an executable, by storing this information inside `/nix/store/.../nix-support/` of the dependencies that using them requires require runtime environment.
+Make it easier to debug why env vars are added to an executable, by storing this information inside `/nix/store/.../nix-support/` of the dependencies that using them requires runtime environment.
 Create a new `makeWrapperAuto` hook that will make the `fixupPhase` read all of the deps environment that's needed and automatically wrap the executables with the proper environment.

 # Motivation